 The investment was led by NorthEdge Partner Andy Ball and Investment Director Phil Frame.

 Andy Ball, Partner at NorthEdge Capital, said: “Sumo is a great example of a northern business delivering digital services to a global, blue chip client base and it has been a pleasure to work alongside a first class management team during a very exciting growth period.
 The business has developed into a genuine market leader and the quality of the current project pipeline is testament to the creative and technical expertise of its people.
 We are delighted to have been a part of the journey so far and look forward to seeing Sumo continue its development in partnership with Perwyn.”

 Carl Cavers, CEO at Sumo Digital, said: “NorthEdge has been an excellent partner for Sumo, supporting the business with both capital and expertise to help us achieve our growth ambitions.
 Their proximity and local decision making has been a great advantage given the pace at which we have evolved.
 The launch of our new Nottingham studio has enabled us to attract some world-class talent and the investment into our Indian operation has broadened the expertise of the local team to include software engineering as well as art content.

 “Our people are at the core of everything we do at Sumo and with major projects such as Crackdown 3 under way, it is an exciting time to be a part of this company.
-We operate in a high growth, global market and the pace of technological development and the changing ways in which users consume video games present a great opportunity for the business.
+We operate in a high growth, global market and the pace of technological development and the changing ways in which users consume video games present a great opportunity for the business because they get products as the wow mouse just for playing.
 We are delighted to have Perwyn working alongside us as we embark on the next stage of our journey.
 They have demonstrated a deep understanding of Sumo, our culture and the market in which we operate and we look forward to partnering with them.”